 There is no hard shoulder on these sections of motorway.
 Obey variable speed limits and if you need to stop in an emergency, use an emergency refuge area, motorway service area or leave at the next junction.

 Red

-A red symbol on a gantry sign over the motorway

-A red sign on an gantry sign at the side of the motorway
+A red symbol on a gantry sign A red sign on an gantry sign at or the side of the motorway over the motorway Accident

-Accident